Open Enrollment 2018

-Welcome to the Open Enrollment Period for the 2017 plan year!
-All employees of the Superior Court should have received an Open Enrollment letter which was mailed in late September 2016.
-In our continued effort to keep heath plan costs low, the Court has opted to continue to conduct its Open Enrollment period electronically.
+Welcome to the Open Enrollment Period for the 2018 plan year!
+All employees of the Superior Court should have received an Open Enrollment letter which was mailed on October 13, 2017.
+In our continuing effort to keep heath plan costs low, the Court has opted to continue to conduct its Open Enrollment period electronically.
 All documents are available by clicking on the appropriate links below.

 Open Enrollment periods are an excellent time to make changes to your health benefit plan; such as adding or deleting dependents, when otherwise you would be unable to do so without sustaining a qualifying life event, such as a marriage, divorce, birth or death, or the gaining or loss of benefit coverage elsewhere during the course of the year.
-Additionally, Open Enrollment is also the time each year when elections to the FSA Plans must be made, as participation in this plan must be renewed each year, and remaining benefit elections do not rollover to the next plan year.
+Additionally, Open Enrollment is also the time each year when elections to the FSA Plans must be made, as participation in this plan must be renewed each year.

-As in the past, the Court’s Open Enrollment period will run from October 1, 2016 through October 31, 2016, with all forms being received by Human Resources, no later than Monday, October 31, 2016 at 5:00 p.m.
-It is important to note that any changes made during this Open Enrollment period do not take effect until January 1st of the new plan year (January 1, 2017).
-Please also note that in order to add new dependents, you must complete and return the 2017 HealthComp Enrollment Form and attach a copy of all supporting documentation of the dependent(s) relation to you, such as a marriage certificate (if adding a spouse), or a birth certificate or other Court-related documentation (if adding a child under the age of 26).
+The Court’s Open Enrollment period will run from October 16, 2017 through November 17, 2017, with all forms being received by Human Resources, no later than Friday, November 17, 2017 at 5:00 p.m.
+It is important to note that any changes made during this Open Enrollment period do not take effect until January 1st of the new plan year (January 1, 2018).
+Please also note that in order to add new dependents, you must complete and return the 2018 HealthComp Enrollment Form and attach a copy of all supporting documentation of the dependent(s) relation to you, such as a marriage certificate (if adding a spouse), or a birth certificate or other Court-related documentation (if adding a child under the age of 26).

 The Court will continue to offer employees the ability to enroll in the Court’s PPO Medical, Prescription, Dental and Vision plans; or, if you are presently enrolled in an HMO plan that you are pleased with, but are lacking the Dental and Vision components, you have the ability to obtain just the Dental and Vision component available through the Court.
 Unfortunately, our PPO Medical and Prescription plans do not coordinate benefit coverage with HMO plans and enrolling in full coverage with the Court’s PPO Plan while staying covered by another plans HMO could become problematic for some employees and/or their dependents, if enrolled in both plans simultaneously. *Please note that proof of other health insurance is required at the time of enrollment if you will be dropping the Court’s coverage, or if you will be electing the Dental and Vision only component.